ginozambe/CoinMarketCap_Scraper/README.md

 # CoinMarketCap Web Scraper

-This Python script fetches the price and market cap of a selected cryptocurrency using the CoinMarketCap API.
-Data is collected at one-minute intervals and sent to your email, allowing you to track your chosen cryptocurrency effortlessly.
+A Python script that retrieves the price and market cap of a selected cryptocurrency via the CoinMarketCap API.
+It collects data at one-minute intervals and sends it to your email, making it easy to track your chosen cryptocurrency.

 ## Features
 - Fetches cryptocurrency price and market cap data.